Will Definition and Parties in Will

 a).
 Testator and his Competency:

-In order to make a valid will, the testator must be an adult and sane person.
+To make a valid will, the testator must be an adult and sane person.
 He cannot be minor or lunatic.
 He must be the owner of the subject matter of the will.

 The age of majority may have two angles